 Choosing the best boutique hotels in Tel Aviv is becoming more difficult every year.
-Now, in 2020, eight years after our first such article, over 50 boutique hotels have opened in Tel Aviv.
+Now, in 2023, ten years after our first such article, over 50 boutique hotels have opened in Tel Aviv.
 Many of them are located in some of Tel Aviv’s greatest Bauhaus architectural gems, particularly in the White City and Neve Tzedek areas.
 The best boutique hotels in Tel Aviv vary in location, size, and price, but all have one common feature – they create their own idea of what hospitality is and offer an alternative to the mainstream.
 If you stay in one, there’s a good chance that you’ll never want to make the switch back!